johnmyleswhite/BehavioralEconomics/README.markdown

 # Introduction
-The BehavioralEconomics package is a collection of statistical methods that will be useful to researchers in behavioral economics who want to work with econometric models for discrete choice data, particularly involving intertemporal choice data.
+The BehavioralEconomics package is a collection of statistical methods that will be useful to researchers in behavioral economics, particularly if they are modeling intertemporal choice data.

 # Current Models
 At present, the package implements six models for intertemporal choice: